HTTP-RPC/Kilo/README.md

 }
 ```

 All rows are processed and added to the list before anything is returned to the caller.
-For small result sets, the latency and memory overhead associated with this approach may be acceptable.
+For small result sets, the latency and memory implications associated with this approach might be acceptable.
 However, for larger data volumes the following alternative may be preferable.
 The query is executed on a background thread, and the transformed results are streamed back to the caller via a pipe.

 The pipe is configured with a capacity of 4K elements and a timeout of 15s.
 Limiting the capacity ensures that the producer does not do more work than necessary if the consumer fails to retrieve all of the data.
 Similarly, specifying a timeout ensures that the consumer does not wait indefinitely if the producer stops submitting data: